A liturgical resource of the Catholic Archdiocese of Melbourne

 Lord, hear our prayer.

-We pray for strength and peace for those who are sick and for those who care for them.
+We pray for those in our parish who are sick and for all who have asked for our prayers.

-We pray for those who have died recently and for all whose anniversaries occur at this time.
-May the God of mercy fulfil the promise of their baptism by welcoming them into eternal life.
+We pray for those who have died recently and for all whose anniversaries we recall at this time.
+May their eyes now be open to the dawn of everlasting happiness.

 Lord, hear us.